Security at Slack: How Slack Protects Your Data

 - If your company uses an identity provider, consider upgrading and configuring single sign-on for Slack

-- Engage with the Salesforce Trailblazer community for more security resources and hands-on training that can further strengthen your security posture and minimise risks.
+- Engage with the Salesforce Trailblazer community for more security resources and hands-on training that can further strengthen your security posture and minimize risks.

 - Take advantage of Slack Professional Services.
 We’ll work with you to assess your current security posture and workspace design, provide actionable recommendations for how you can better protect your Slack environment, and help you execute on the remediation plan.